Juxtaposition of Spin Freezing and Long Range Order in a Series of Geometrically Frustrated Antiferromagnetic Gadolinium Garnets: Abstract

 \section{Abstract}

-Specific heat measurements in zero field are presented on a homologous series of geometrically frustrated, antiferromagnetic, Heisenberg garnet systems.
+Specific heat measurements in zero magnetic field are presented on a homologous series of geometrically frustrated, antiferromagnetic, Heisenberg garnet systems.
 Measurements of Gd$_3$Ga$_5$O$_{12}$, grown with isotopically pure Gd, agree well with previous results on samples with naturally abundant Gd, showing no ordering features.
 In contrast, samples of Gd$_3$Te$_2$Li$_3$O$_{12}$ and Gd$_3$Al$_5$O$_{12}$ are found to exhibit clear ordering transitions at 243 mK and 175~mK respectively.
 The effects of low level disorder are studied through dilution of Gd$^{3+}$ with non-magnetic Y$^{3+}$ in Gd$_3$Te$_2$Li$_3$O$_{12}$.
+A thorough structural characterization, using X-ray diffraction, is performed on all of the samples studied.
 We discuss possible explanations for such diverse behavior in very similar systems.

 \keywords{}

 \end{CJK*}